gravitational/teleport/rfd/0101-pod-rbac.md

 `kubernetes_groups`: [ `kube_group1` ].
 If the user tries to execute
 `kubectl logs special_pod -n default` into the same cluster, Teleport collects `kubernetes_groups`: [`kube_group1`, `kube_group3`] because the `role3` now matches the pod name.
-When forwarding the request to the Kubernetes Cluster, the user will impersonate `kube_group1` and `kube_group2` instead of `kube_group1` for the previous request.
+When forwarding the request to the Kubernertes Cluster, the user will impersonate `kube_group1` and `kube_group2` instead of `kube_group1` for the previous request.

-When listing pods - `kubect get pods [--all-namespaces,-n=<namespace>]`, Teleport will collect all `kubernetes_groups` that apply to the cluster based on its labels - pod name is not available - and forward them to the cluster.
+When listing pods - `kubect get pods [--all-namespaces,-n=<namespace>]`, Teleport will collect all `kubernetes_groups` that are apllicable to the cluster based on its labels - pod name is not available - and forward them to the cluster.
 Once it receives the response, it will filter out the pods the user doesn't have access to by checking if no role denies